ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 ## Limitations

-To reduce complexity, `type-css-modules` assumes that you will follow the conventions of `embroider-css-modules`:
+To reduce complexity, `type-css-modules` expects you to follow the conventions of `embroider-css-modules`:

 - Give the local scope to the styles that you own<sup>1</sup>
 - Avoid nesting styles<sup>2</sup>